 The MDE allows a limited amount of oil to remain from a leaking tank if the levels are within the specified range and there is a reimbursement program for residential homeowners.
 (See Maryland State Residental Reimbursement Facesheet)

 Based on the concentrations detected in the tank excavation a case can be presented that although petroleum levels are present in soils, the petroleum compounds will not leach out from the soils.
 The MDE will respond and the property owner will receive a No Further Action (NFA) letter for the tank leak, which closes the tank leak out as an issue as it provides approval from the MDE that the site is in compliance with the applicable environmental regulations.
 Most of the time this is all that real estate professionals and/or lending institutions need to continue property transactions.

-1. We remove thousands of buried oil tanks every year and the data that we have collected indicates this one fact…that 50% of buried residential heating oil tanks leak.
+1. As an oil tank removal company serving Maryland, DC, Virginia and Pennsylvania, we remove thousands of buried oil tanks every year and the data that we have collected indicates this one fact… that 50% of buried residential heating oil tanks leak.

 2. There are no regulations requiring you to remove an in-service residential heating oil tank (in the State of Maryland, Commonwealth of Virginia, District of Columbia), unless there are indications that the tank is leaking.

 3. Buyers of both commercial and residential properties are concerned that an underground tank may have or is leaking.
 Be selective about how you try to determine “leaking”.
 The only true way to know if a tank is leaking is to have it removed.